 For Kidsights Data, population-level data measures collective health and development trends of infants and children ages birth to five in a defined population and geographical area, ideally with a sample that generalizes to the underlying population of all children.
-The data does not provide individual-level information for screening or diagnosis, but rather is used to inform programming and policy at a population level.
+The data does not provide individual assessments, but rather is used to inform programming and policy at a population level.